 All communities need role models and leaders.
 Most of us agree that professions such as medicine, technology, education, business and industry, politics, and the arts need people who can use intelligence, creativity, and critical judgment.

-We believe it is our job, as role models and child care professionals, to help in the development of leadership attributes and qualities and skills in children at an early age.
+We believe it is our job, as role models and child care professionals, to help in the development of leadership attributes and qualities, and skills in children at an early age.

-Our leadership program helps teach kids to feel comfortable in and addressing large groups of children, have others respond well to their suggestions and build interest in setting the direction or style of play for their peers.
+Our leadership program helps teach kids to feel comfortable in and addressing large groups of children, have others respond well to their suggestions, and build interest in setting the direction or style of play for their peers.
 We believe leadership in children can be nurtured and grown and, in turn, build great amounts of self-respect and worth.

-Whoever said “Great leaders are made not born” was on the right track.
+Whoever said “Great leaders are made, not born” was on the right track.
 Taking the initiative, making suggestions, providing direction, being sympathetic to the problems of others are all characteristics that can make great leaders.
 Fortunately, they are also behaviors that can be encouraged in our children.

-Teaching Leadership Qualities to Children:
+Teaching Leadership Qualities at TOPP KIDS:

 We want to help your child to be a leader, but what are the qualities of a leader?
 Here are some of the qualities required and how we can encourage the development of these qualities.

-- Integrity – our staff always remember to be a good example, a role model for your child.
+- Integrity – our staff always remember to be a good example, and a role model for your child.
 We teach by example, and integrity is a quality kids learn from their caretakers and parents.
 One tool that is very helpful is storytelling.
 We have books that tell about the value of integrity in our reading corner.

 - Courage –When your child shows courage, we notice it and praise it.
 It takes courage to tell our staff about problems or bullying and we encourage kids to “share fearlessly” with us.